MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/buy-and-deploy.md

 7. To subscribe, select **Buy now**.

    > [!NOTE]
    > If you're not ready to buy yet, you can sign up for a free 30-day trial by selecting **Start free trial**.
 Then if you want to add users to the trial, follow the directions below.
+Or consider [signing up for an effortless 90-day trial instead](free-layout-trial).

 8. Assign licenses to users as described in the next procedure.